material-foundation/flutter-packages/CONTRIBUTING.md

 ## Updating the fonts

 If you notice fonts that are on [fonts.google.com](https://fonts.google.com) that do not appear in this package, it means that the generator needs to be run.

-Running the generator is easy, and are happy to accept PRs with new fonts.

-To do this, navigate to the root of the project, and run `dart generator/generator.dart`.
-It will check [fonts.google.com](https://fonts.google.com) for any new fonts, manually test each URL, and regenerate the dart code.
+The generator will check [fonts.google.com](https://fonts.google.com) for any new fonts, manually test each URL, and regenerate the dart code.

-After running the script, update the `version:` number in `pubspec.yaml`, and add the new version to the `CHANGELOG.md` file, specifying that the package was updated to include new fonts.
+The generator is run multiple times a month by a GitHub [workflow](.github/workflows/update_fonts.yml).

+To run it manually, navigate to the root of the project, and run `dart generator/generator.dart`.